GitbookIO/help.gitbook.com/github/why-is-my-repo-not-listed.md

 After the access has been granted to GitHub, go back to the organization GitHub settings page.

-This page should list the organization book's currently linked to GitHub and see their sync status regarding the GitHub integration.
+This page will list the organization book's currently linked to GitHub and show their sync status regarding the GitHub integration.